Heterodontosauridae: Classification

 The membership of Heterodontosauridae is well-established in comparison to its uncertain phylogenetic position.
 Several early studies suggested that heterodontosaurids were very primitive ornithischians.
 Due to supposed similarities in the morphology of the forelimbs, Robert Bakker proposed a relationship between heterodontosaurids and early sauropodomorphs like Anchisaurus, bridging the orders Saurischia and Ornithischia.
 The dominant hypothesis over the last several decades has placed heterodontosaurids as basal ornithopods.
 However, others have suggested that heterodontosaurids instead share a common ancestor with Marginocephalia (ceratopsians and pachycephalosaurs), a hypothesis that has found support in some early 21st century studies.
 The clade containing heterodontosaurids and marginocephalians has been named Heterodontosauriformes.
 Heterodontosaurids have also been seen as basal to both ornithopods and marginocephalians.
 In 2007, a cladistic analysis suggested that heterodontosaurids are basal to all known ornithischians except Pisanosaurus, a result that echoes some of the very earliest work on the family.
 However, a study by Bonaparte found the Pisanosauridae to be synonymous with the Heterodontosauridae and not a separate family in its own right, thereby including Pisanosaurus as a heterodontosaur.
 Butler et al. (2010) found the Heterodontosauridae to be the most basal known significant ornithischian radiation.

 The cladogram below shows the interrelationships within Heterodontosauridae, and follows the analysis by Sereno, 2012:

 A 2020 reworking of Cerapoda by Dieudonné and colleagues recovered the animals traditionally considered 'heterodontosaurids' as a basal grouping within Pachycephalosauria, paraphyletic with respect to the traditional, dome-headed pachycephalosaurs.
 This result was based on numerous skull characteristics including the dentition, and also to account for the fact that pachycephalosaur fossils are completely unknown from the Jurassic period.
 Modern understanding of ornithischian phylogeny implies that Jurassic pachycephalosaurs must exist, because numerous Jurassic ceratopsians have been found, yet no such pachycephalosaurs have been confidently identified.
 This analysis was done to elaborate on the findings of Baron and colleagues (2017), which found Chilesaurus to be a basal ornithischian.
 The phylogenetic analysis was conducted with Chilesaurus coded as an ornithischian, which also had implications for the phylogeny of ornithopods.
+Similar results were also found by Dieudonné et al. (2026).

 The cladogram below is an abridged version of Dieudonne and colleagues' findings: